MicrosoftDocs/memdocs/sccm/protect/deploy-use/create-vpn-profiles.md

 2. Specify details about your proxy server and its settings.
 For more information, see the Windows Server documentation.

 > [!NOTE]
->  On some Windows phones, the VPN profile will not display the proxy information until you restart the phone.
+>  On some Windows device, the VPN profile will not display the proxy information until you restart the device.

 ### Configure Further DNS Settings (if required)